 Risk assessment: Automated identification of problematic clauses

-Pricing starts at $40 per user per month for basic features, with enterprise plans offering advanced customization and security features.
+Pricing starts at $40 per user monthly for basic features.
+Enterprise plans offer advanced customization and security features.
 The 7-day free trial allows firms to test integration compatibility.

-User feedback consistently highlights the minimal learning curve and immediate productivity gains.
 Transactional attorneys report 35% faster contract review times after the first month of use.
+User feedback highlights the minimal learning curve and immediate productivity gains.

-Ironclad specializes in comprehensive contract lifecycle management for large organizations.
-The platform combines AI-powered analysis with robust workflow automation and approval processes.
+Ironclad focuses on enterprise contract lifecycle management for large organizations.
+The platform combines AI analysis with robust workflow automation and approval processes.

 Workflow automation: Custom approval chains and routing